 Some patients can be treated as out-patient because they are stable and the diverticulitis is not complicated.
 Others need to be admitted for treatment.
 Treatment usually involve one or more of the following:

-- Antibiotics: Ciprofloxacin plus metronidazole OR Trimethoprim-sulfamethoxazole (Bactrim) plus metronidazole OR Amoxicilin-clavulanate (Augmentin) OR Moxifloxacin.
+- Antibiotics: Ciprofloxacin and metronidazole OR Trimethoprim-sulfamethoxazole (Bactrim) and metronidazole OR Amoxicilin-clavulanate (Augmentin) OR Moxifloxacin.

 - Pain medications.